 [server]$ cd ~

-- Use 'touch' to create a blank file titled .boto (note the leading dot).
-This file will stores your Keys.
+- Use touch to create a blank file titled .boto (note the leading dot).
+This file will store your Keys.

 - Take the Access and Secret key pair you copied above and enter them into the commands below.
 These commands add the keys to your .boto file.

 [server]$ echo [Credentials] >> ~/.boto [server]$ echo aws_access_key_id = 98F3n8qUtWEJ6ZdBYyQy >> ~/.boto [server]$ echo aws_secret_access_key = p5kptXKQrsQtTNJTYtG7emGYooXkN6Kaza1OV >> ~/.boto